hpi-xnor/BMXNet/README.md

 ### Binarization

 To binarize the weights first set ``act_bit=1``.
 Then train your network (you can use CUDA).
-The resulting .params file will still contain binarized weights, but still store a single weight in one float.
+The resulting .params file will contain binary weights, but still store a single weight in one float.

 To convert your trained and saved network, call the model converter with your ``.params`` file:
 ```shell